weibeld/heroku-buildpack-graphviz/NOTES.md

 apt-get install -y --print-uris graphviz | grep http | awk '{print $1}' | tr -d "'"
 ```

-This prints the list of packages (more precisely, their URLs) that `apt-get install graphviz` would install on this specific system.
+This prints the URLs of the packages that `apt-get install graphviz` would install on this specific system.

 This list can then be used in the `bin/compile` script for the corresponding Heroku stack.